jeremy-rifkin/cpptrace/README.md

 It's tricky, however, from the library's standpoint to check if the catch will end up matching.
-The library could simply generate a trace every time a `CPPTRACE_CATCH` is considered, however, in a deep nesting of catch's, e.g. as a result of recusion, where a matching handler is not found quickly this could cause notable overhead due to tracing the stack multiple times.
+The library could simply generate a trace every time a `CPPTRACE_CATCH` is considered, however, in a deep nesting of catch's, e.g. as a result of recusion, where a matching handler is not found quickly this could introduce a non-trivial cost in the throwing pat due to tracing the stack multiple times.
 Thus, there is a performance tradeoff between a little book keeping to prevent duplicate tracing or biting the bullet, so to speak, in the throwing path and unwinding multiple times.

 > [!TIP]
 > The choice between the `Z` and non-`Z` (zero-overhead and non-zero-overhead) variants of the exception handlers should